 13. Mountain Pose (Tadasana)

-The foundational pose for all the standing asanas, this is the best calm-down yoga pose for children.
+This is a foundational pose for all the standing asanas and could be a calm-down yoga pose for children.

 How to do: